tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/TRTCCalling API（桌面浏览器）_intl_en.md

 <dx-codeblock>
 ::: javascript javascript
 let options = {
-  SDKAppID: 0 // Replace 0 with the SDKAppID of your IM application when connecting };
+  SDKAppID: 0 // Replace 0 with the SDKAppID of your IM app when connecting };
 let trtcCalling = new TRTCCalling(options);
 :::